 How did I become interested in spiders and macrophotography?
 The story starts in 2000 in Charleston SC.
 I walked to work while living in Charleston, SC.
 One morning, I discovered a large web of yellow silk in our garden, the web of Nephila clavipes.
 The next morning - I noted that she was repairing the right side of her web and the next morning, she was repairing the left side of here web.
 I thought, wow, complex behavior for such a small nervous system ( as revealed in Brain Decoder) I thought that capturing spider behavior with still images and videos would be fun.
 So I started.
 I transported my fascination of "small biology" - insects and spiders to Singapore - wow - so many colorful insects and spiders in SE Asia.
 I've not regretted this new fascination

 Spiders and macrophotography became a passion.
 Add to that my boundless childless curiosity - and my life is simply fun - seeing what others do not see and capturing what I saw with a camera.

-Why build a laboratory?
-It seems that primary school dulled my childish curiosity.
-Years later, I rediscovered my childish curiosity and the joy of learning.
-I am naive enough to think that if I can re-ignite curiosity of others, then perhaps it will facilitate restoring the joy and fun of learning for all.
-Learning is critical for problem solving and at Duke-NUS, we are training problem solvers.
-Building web pages that are engaging and capture imagination helps to restore curiosity.
-Building web pages also keeps me up to date with new technologies.
-How can I lead if I cannot execute within the same sandbox my team plays in?
+My childish curiosity has a life cycle - sort of died during primary school and years later, I rediscovered my childish curiosity and the joy of learning.
+I am naive enough to think that if I can help re-ignite curiosity of others, then perhaps it will facilitate restoring the joy and fun of learning for all.

 C. Frank Starmer